(ateji; no meaning)

 At first I thought this was one of the stupidest etymologies ever and my gut instinct said to blow it off, except that supposedly there are places all over Japan with similar etymologies.
 And here’s where it gets interesting.

 There are supposedly many references to Daidara Bocchi surviving in place names, especially in the mountains and wetlands.
 The sheer volume of these places names has led many scholars to speculate that Daidara Bocchi was an indigenous god associated with creation myths of Japan.
-He may have been an early Shintō god or he may be from an earlier culture.
-We only have conjecture at this point because by the time we get written records in Japan he was just a giant.
+He may have been an early Shintō god or he may be from an earlier culture (either Jо̄mon or even imported from the Korean Peninsula).
+We only have conjecture at this point because by the time we get written records in Japan, he was just a giant.
 But the story apparently spread all over 本州 Honshū the main island of Japan.
 As the name had dialectal variants, all of which pre-date the arrival of writing (ie; kanji), our knowledge of this mythological character is really obscure and most likely will remain so.

 If you ever go to Shimo-Kitazawa, you can walk around the area and you’ll notice the hilly terrain.
 But because of the buildings, you can’t notice if there is a footprint shaped valley or not.
 But you can get a sense that the “elite” villagers on the high ground may have had a good story to explain a unique basin wetland area.